jmaw001/rshell/README.md

 *Logic connectors do not work as of yet.
 Single commands on different lines will.

 HW2:
-*output redirections are not working.
+*input and output redirections are not working.
 *when using a pipe: after the pipe command has passed, the next command will not output anything.
+*using proper white spaces between the start of the piping command is recommended as parsing for first few arguments is not perfect.
 ```

 Problems in ls